monarch-initiative/monarch-app/frontend/CONTRIBUTING.md

 The widget accepts several URL parameters:

-- `source` - Comma-separated list of "source" phenotype IDs (set A).
+- `subjects` - Comma-separated list of "source" phenotype IDs (set A).
-- `target` - "target" group of phenotypes to compare to (group B).
+- `object-group` - "target" group of phenotypes to compare to (group B).
   See `src/api/phenotype-explorer.ts` groups for enumerated options.
 - `stylesheet` - A URI-encoded URL to a stylesheet that will be applied to the widget, for the purposes of matching its styles to your webpage.